 The temple has a musical secret.
 If you strike the temple’s pillars with your fingers, they make a twinkly melodic sound, each with a different note.
 The large temple complex contains structures including the shrine of the Goddess (Devi shrine) and the famous Stone Chariot.

-The stone chariot here at the Vitthala temple is another shrine and one of three famous stone chariots in India.
+The Stone Chariot is another shrine and one of three famous stone chariots in India.
 Originally, the wheels could turn.

 Day 2: Explore Hampi’s scenic beauty and sunset bliss

-I decided to hire a bike from my guest house and had a fantastic day cycling around the area.
+Day two focuses on scenic exploration by bicycle or on foot and ends with stunning sunset views.
+I hired a bike from my guest house and had a fantastic day cycling around the area.

-Kick off your second day with a refreshing cycle ride through Hampi’s scenic landscapes.
-You’ll pedal past green rice paddies, boulder-strewn trails and traditional villages.
+Kick off your second day with a refreshing walk or cycle ride through Hampi’s scenic landscapes.
+You’ll go past green rice paddies, boulder-strewn trails and traditional villages.

-This ride will take you to lesser-explored areas, where you can immerse yourself in the tranquility of the countryside.
-At one point, I had to stop because a herd of cows was blocking the road, which was sweet.
+This will take you to lesser-explored areas, where you can immerse yourself in the tranquility of the countryside.
+At one point, I had to stop because a herd of cows was blocking the road!

-Along the way, you’ll discover smaller ruins and hidden gems, perfect for quiet reflection and stunning photographs.
+Along the way, you’ll discover smaller ruins and hidden gems.

 Afternoon: Relax and unwind